All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Prescription peptides from licensed compounding pharmacies are made with pharmaceutical-grade ingredients, compounded under sterile conditions, tested for potency and purity, and prescribed based on a clinical evaluation.
 You know exactly what is in the vial because a licensed pharmacy prepared it under regulatory oversight.

 Research peptides sold online are manufactured for laboratory use, not human injection.
 They may not meet pharmaceutical-grade purity standards.
-They are not tested to the same sterility standards required for injectable medications.
-There is no clinical oversight of how they are used.
+They aren't tested to the same sterility standards required for injectable medications.
+There's no clinical oversight of how they're used.

 The purity difference is significant.
 Pharmaceutical-grade peptides must meet USP standards, typically above 98 percent purity.
 Research-grade peptides may have lower purity with unknown impurities.
 When you inject something subcutaneously, those impurities go directly into your body.

-Additionally, research peptide concentrations are not verified the way compounded prescriptions are.
+Research peptide concentrations aren't verified the way compounded prescriptions are.
 A vial labeled as 5mg might contain 3mg or 7mg.
-Without potency testing, you are guessing your dose every time.
+Without potency testing, you're guessing your dose every time.

 The cost difference between research and prescription peptides is real, but the safety gap makes the comparison misleading.
-You are not buying the same product at a lower price.
-You are buying a fundamentally different product with different risk profiles.
+You aren't buying the same product at a lower price.
+You're buying a fundamentally different product with different risk profiles.

 FDA Enforcement Actions and What They Mean